 Abigail stopped drawing, her paw in the air.
 ‘Away?
 But.. but.. where will I sleep?’
 She thought of her cover and her marbles.
 And her Christmas tree.
 Everything?
 Her eyes started to fill with tears ‘And my…’

 ‘No they won’t take your things Abigail,’ said Patrick quickly, putting a paw on hers, ‘they’re yours, don’t worry.
 And we can buy our own things.’
 Lifting up his paw he tried to wipe the jam off of it.

 Abigail’s nose trembled, ‘but I like my bed.
 It’s soft and comfy.’

-Rubbing his paws together Patrick nodded.
+Rubbing his now sticky paws together Patrick nodded.
 ‘I know.
 But we’ll get you another one, you can even choose it.